tajahebram/juncture-stories/README.md

 [^2]: tester footnote

-.ve-media wc:Dr. James Still portrait.jpg right
+.ve-media wc:Dr. James Still portrait.jpg right caption James Still.
+This is an engraved portrait of Dr. James Still which was reproduced in his 1877 autobiography Early Recollections and Life of Dr. James Still. left

+To Add
+-comparison images
+-video
+-map
+-pop out